View/download full RFP in PDF format

 - Documentation that the proposal was entered in at least one outside dissertation competition.

 - Letter of sponsorship from an IRP sponsoring on-campus faculty Affiliate, which should be uploaded directly (separately from the rest of the proposal) to the link specified above.
-Note: Affiliates are asked to sponsor no more than one project per year.
 The letter of sponsorship should address:

 - The merits of the dissertation project;